Tench-class submarine

-One Tench-class submarine is reportedly still in active service, USS Cutlass (hull number SS-473), which was transferred to the Republic of China Navy in 1973.
+One Tench-class submarine is reportedly still in active service, USS Cutlass (SS-473), which was transferred to the Republic of China Navy in 1973.
 ROCS Hai Shih (S 791) is expected to remain in service until 2026, 82 years after she was first launched in 1944.

-Three Tench-class boats survive as museum ships; USS Torsk (SS-423) and USS Requin (SS-481) in the United States, and USS Thornback (SS-418), renamed TCG Uluçalireis (S 338), in Turkey.
+Three Tench-class boats survive as museum ships; USS Torsk (SS-423) and USS Requin (SS-481) are in the United States, and USS Thornback (SS-418), renamed TCG Uluçalireis (S 338), is in Turkey.

 Design

-The as-built diesel-electric propulsion layout was the same as the last few Balao class, with four Fairbanks-Morse or General Motors Cleveland Division two-stroke diesel engines supplying two low-speed double-armature direct-drive electric motors to drive two shafts.
+The as-built diesel-electric propulsion layout was the same as the last few boats of the Balao class, with four Fairbanks-Morse or General Motors Cleveland Division two-stroke diesel engines supplying two low-speed, double-armature, direct-drive electric motors to drive two shafts.
 All except received the Fairbanks-Morse 38D 8-1/8 engine with 10 cylinders; Corsair had GM 16-278A engines.
-The direct-drive electric motors were much quieter than the reduction gear arrangement of previous classes, and they made the drive train much more reliable due to the fact that the gearing was an element prone to shock damage from depth charges.
+The direct-drive electric motors were much quieter than the reduction gear arrangement of previous classes, and they made the drive train much more reliable because the gearing was an element prone to shock damage from depth charges.
 Two 126-cell -type lead-acid batteries provided submerged power to the electric motors.